CSS-Windows/WindowsDiag/UEX/UXTrace/README.md

 ## Start multiple traces at the same time
 This would be most common usage in actual field operation.
 UXTrace exists to provide this scenario.
 You can start multiple diagnostic traces and tools at the same time.

 1. To start multiple traces at the same time, you can just set all options you want to capture.
 This example shows how to start appx, startmenu and com traces and also wpr with general profile, procmon, packet capture(-netsh), and PSR(problem steps recorder).
-In addition to this, you can get OS basic log with -Basiclog.
+In addition to this, OS basic log is collected automatically.
 ```
-.\UXTrace.ps1 -Start -AppX -StartMenu -COM -WPR General -Procmon -Netsh -PSR -Basiclog
+.\UXTrace.ps1 -Start -AppX -StartMenu -COM -WPR General -Procmon -Netsh -PSR
 ```

 ## Start network scenario trace